rayheberer/AI-A-Modern-Approach/Chapter 2 Intelligent Agents/README.md

 __2.11__ Consider a modified version of the vacuum environment in Exercise 2.9, in which the geography of the environment - its extent, boundaries, and obstacles - is unknown, as is the initial dirt configuration.
 (The agent can go _Up_ and _Down_ as well as _Left_ and _Right_.)
 __a.__ Can a simple reflex agent be perfectly rational for this environment?
 Explain.
 __b.__ Can a simple reflex agent with a _randomized_ agent function outperform a simple reflex agent?
-Design such an agen and measure its performance on several environments.
+Design such an agent and measure its performance on several environments.
 __c.__ Can you design an environment in which your randomized agent will perform poorly?
 Show your results.
 __d.__ Can a reflex agent with state outperform a simple reflex agent?
 Design such an agent and measure its performance on several environments.
 Can you design a rational agent of this type?